luisfmasc/PedraViva/README.md

 This here is a repo for their surge.sh-hosted landing page.
 It was created by Gama Academy's TeamUpgrade during Gama Experience 17's 'Digital Volunteer's' stage as part of a larger effort to empower the NGO with a digital footprint.

 Instituto Pedra Viva saves children from a grim future.
-It gives them refuge from the hopelesness that surrounds their growing up environment.
+It gives them refuge from the hopelessness that surrounds their growing up environment.

 Find them here https://www.facebook.com/Instituto-Pedra-Viva-466496933420766/